daos-stack/daos/docs/admin/fabrics.md

 To achieve good performance over TCP, the operating system's TCP/IP stack has to be tuned for performance.
-To benefit from the performance of modern fabrics like 400Gbps Ethernet, larger settings than the OS defaults are often needed for many of the networking settings.
+To benefit from the performance of modern fabrics such as 400Gbps Ethernet, larger settings than the OS defaults are often needed for many of the networking settings.
 In particular, the TCP buffer sizes in `net.ipv4` (and the corresponding settings in `net.core`) as well as other performance-related